-Most undergraduate and postgraduate medical examinations of knowledge now use the single best answer (SBA) question format.
-Here at Geeky Medics, with your help, we hope to grow a question bank of relevant, contemporary and challenging questions that follow this common format.
-The following is a brief and simple guide to creating questions for our collection.
+Most undergraduate and postgraduate medical examinations of knowledge now use the single best answer (SBA) format.
+Here at Geeky Medics, with your help, we hope to grow a question bank of relevant, contemporary and challenging questions that follow this common format on our free quiz platform which can be found at geekyquiz.com.
+The following is a brief and simple guide to creating high-quality single best answer questions.

 Patient details (gender/age)